 - generating the

-directly on your production server(s) - generating the
+.envdirectly on your production server(s) - generating the

-file on your local machine (or CI) and copying it to the production server(s)
+.envfile on your local machine (or CI) and copying it to the production server(s)

 We prefer the first option, this way we never have to store any secrets on your local machine or CI.

-CLI and service account also need to be configured on your production or staging servers.
+To access the 1Password vault on your production or staging servers, you'll need to create a 1Password service account.
+The op CLI and service account also need to be configured on your production or staging servers.
 It's best to only configure this service account during the deployment process.
-This way the op
+This way the op CLI is useless for any bad actor that might gain direct access to the server.

 In Laravel Envoy this looks like this: